'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 Honestly, I thought it would just buy me some time to find him a cheaper one.
 But one of our golden rules is, "Do what you say you're going to do."
 So I found a cheap Telecaster on Craigslist and tore it down to refinish it, just to see if I could even do that.
 It turned out all right, so I started reading websites and books on how to make an electric guitar.

 I ordered wood and parts off the Internet, and over the next few months, I made an electric guitar.
-I finished it about 30 minutes before Connor's eighth birthday party.
+I finished it about 30 minutes before Connor's eighth-birthday party.
 I found out I was pretty good at it and made a couple more.

 Looking at a block of wood one night in our apartment, mouth full of spaghetti, Connor looked up at me and said, "You could build one for Tom Petty.
 You make nice ones and he likes guitars."